Laura Lexx

 Laura Lexx (born 28 September 1986) is an English comedian and writer originally from Somerset.

 Early life and education

-Laura Lexx was brought up in Taunton before studying drama at the University of Kent from 2005 to 2009, graduating with a master's degree.
-Lexx performed comedy during a spell working as a search-engine-optimiser before turning to comedy full-time in 2015.
+Laura Lexx was brought up in Taunton, where her mother was a primary school teacher before her retirement in 2023.
+She attended Bishop Fox’s School before studying drama at the University of Kent from 2005 to 2009, graduating with a master's degree.
+Lexx performed comedy during a spell working as a search engine optimiser before turning to comedy full-time in 2015.